MehdiKallel/thesis-workspace/benchmarks/README.md

 ## TUM-Hash

 - addComplaints.js: add complaints of a specific size.
-The payload can be specified  using the complaintsGenerator.js script under /thesis-workspace/benchmarks/pharmaceutical-supplychain/helpers
+The payload can be specified  using the complaintsGenerator.js script under /thesis-workspace/benchmarks/pharmaceutical-supplychain/helpers (number of subjects on the ledger can be defined in the config file)
-- sendReviewMessge.js: send a message of a specific size between 2 registered of a network
+- sendReviewMessge.js: send a message of a specific size between 2 registered users of a network

 ## Loyalty plaform
 - matrix.js: square matrix multiplication of size n (the experiment worker has control over the size of the matrix)